oddjobs-maple/odd_jobs/out/README.md

 ### Notes

-LUK warriors are actually very similar to LUK mages, in that they essentially play like their non-odd-job counterparts, albeit considerably weaker.
+LUK warriors are actually quite similar to LUK mages, in that they essentially play like their non-odd-job counterparts, albeit considerably weaker.
 LUK warriors are, again like LUK mages, somewhat limited in their equipment choices because of their unusual AP allocation, but can nevertheless use job-appropriate weapons that enable them to make use of all of their skills.

+LUK warriors are superior to their non-odd-job STR-based counterparts in both their defenses (due to their high avoidability), and in their accuracy (each point of LUK contributes 0.5 WACC).

 ## Dagger Warrior